Roger-random/ESP32Tests/MCPWM_DutyCycle/README.md

 # Interactive MCPWM Duty Cycle Explorer

 This is a tool for exploring a motor's response to different MCPWM duty cycles.
-Emits six DRV8833 control signals simultaneously so up to six motors could be tested in parallel to see how much variation there is between motors in the same batch.
+Emits six DRV8833 control signal pairs simultaneously so up to six motors could be tested in parallel to see how much variation there is between motors in the same batch.
 See src/duty_cycle.h for GPIO pin assignments.